-There are no fully accessible secondary schools within RBKC, so a number of disabled children are educated outside of the borough.
+There are currently no fully accessible secondary schools within RBKC, so a number of disabled children are educated outside of the borough.

-Given the lack of physical accessibility in so many of the Borough's schools, it is not surprising that the majority of disabled children educated within K&C have learning difficulties.
+Given the lack of physical accessibility in so many of the Borough's schools, it is not surprising that the majority of disabled children educated within Kensington and Chelsea are the ones that have learning difficulties.
 Statistics obtained from the Borough indicate that there are 409 children with learning difficulties educated within K&C, as opposed to just 9 physically disabled children, 6 with hearing impairments and 4 with visual impairments.
 The majority of those who travel outside the Borough for their education have physical impairments.